RahimaDev/Planar_Polygons_Detection/README.md

 4. It removes these inliers  from an input point cloud.
 5. If the size of the obtained planar region > the min_size, it repeats steps 1 to 4, otherwise it stops.

-Second part: Polygons extraction:
+# Second part: Polygons extraction:
 For each estimated plane:
 1. It  projects the inliers on the plane.
 2. It extracts the set of polyones with holes using alpha shape.

-Third part: Visualization
+# Third part: Visualization

 1. It generate a grid points.
 2. It projects the points of the generated grid onto the supporting plane plane of the polygon.
 3. It keeps 3D points that project inside the polygon.

-#If our project is helpful for your research, please consider citing:
+# If our project is helpful for your research, please consider citing:

 Djahel, Rahima, Bruno Vallet, and Pascal Monasse.
 "Towards Efficient Indoor/Outdoor Registration Using Planar Polygons."
 ISPRS annals of the photogrammetry, remote sensing and spatial information sciences 2 (2021): 51-58.

+# To contact us:

+rahima.djahel@enpc.fr
+rdjahel@gmail.com